Difference Between Dedicated Server SSD vs. HDD

 - On the other side, the Hard Disk Drive makes use of a spinning disk.
 The spinning disk can consume upto 5 to 10 watts of power.
 Furthermore, it tends to consume more power quickly with the raid array.
 The HDD can easily increase the heat inside the server.
 As a result, the heat can cause the fan to run faster, which further leads to more power consumption.

 Therefore, it becomes clear that the SSD consumes lesser power if you compare it with the HDD data storage.
 So, if your site needs to run a heavy load, the SSD is the ideal choice for you.

 HDD VS SSD- DATA SECURITY AND RELIABILITY

 Since there is always a constant risk of data breaches and cybercrimes, data security must be your priority.

 - As we have mentioned before, the HDD consists of moving parts.
 Thus, they offer a risk of failure that can easily affect your data.
 Further, the drive traffic can result in the total loss of data or data corruption.
-Your hosting provider will definitely execute the high levels of security against these risks.
-However, the sites with a high volume of traffic will always be under the security threat.
-Also, the same risk is there for the dynamic websites as well.
+Your hosting provider will definitely execute high levels of security against these risks.
+However, the sites with a high volume of traffic will always be under a security threat.
+Also, the same risk is there for dynamic websites as well.

 - On the contrary, the Solid-State Drive does not consist of moving mechanical parts.
 This fact automatically reduces the risk of failure comparatively.
 Also, the life expectancy of the SSD is far better than HDD data storage.